 Premium Drinking Water = .15mg/L naturally occurring fluoride

 Reverse Osmosis = none.

 The choice is yours.
-In fact, that is what this all comes down to…choice.
+In fact, that is what this all comes down to: choice.
 With bottled water, you are making a conscious decision based on your interpretation of the evidence as to whether or not to ingest fluoride.
 If you are following my school of thought- I tend to choose premium drinking water.
-Not only because I enjoy the taste but, it allows me to reap the benefits of trace amounts of fluoride without the fearing too much of a good thing.
+Not only because I enjoy the taste but, it allows me to reap the benefits of trace amounts of fluoride without worrying about going over the recommended level mentioned above.
 Want a little more fluoride?
-You can choose spring water or you can choose to go with none at all.
+You can choose spring water, or you can choose to go with none at all.

 - Trying to kick the soda habit?
 Click here to read our article outlining seven reasons why you should drink water instead of soda.

 - Homemade teas are a great way to increase your water consumption.
 Click here for an easy to make lemon ginger tea recipe.